Ikesters/Blender-Rigs/Lieutenant Dan/Readme.txt

         + Ball Twist  : Twist the foot on its ball
         + Toe Twist   : Twist the foot on its toe

-BLENDER FEATURES:
+BLENDER+ FEATURES:
-   - Root Mover
+   - Extra Body/Hips Mover
    - Global pivot mover
-   - Center of gravity mover
-   - Hips mover
-   - Rim Mover
-   - Body squash n' stretch (Up and down only)
-   - FK tail which can be hidden:
-        + Tail can be repositioned on the body
+   - Tail can be repositioned on the body
    - FK legs:
         + Geometry and controls can be hidden
         + Both limb segments can be RESIZED INDEPENDENTLY
+        + Origin point can be repositioned
         + Space switching between root and body
-        + Origin point can be repositioned
    - IK legs:
         + Geometry and controls can be hidden
+        + Both leg joints can be RESIZED INDEPENDENTLY
         + Origin point can be repositioned
-        + Both leg joints can be RESIZED INDEPENDENTLY
-        + Auto stretch: Stretch the leg to match where the foot is
-        + Foot Rock: Rock the WHOLE FOOT forwards and back
-        + Foot twisting at the toe, ball and heel
+        + Foot twisting at heel
         + Indepenent controls for both the toe and heel
         + Knee pinning